sidmulajkar/sidsblog/sidmulajkar/content/posts/how-to-handle-double-booking-problem-using-db.md

 ---

-**Well the Answer is :**
+### Well the Answer is :

-It totally depends, on what use, we are using the concurrency model for using the specific database to avoid this problem.
+***It totally depends, on what use, we are using the concurrency model for using the specific database to avoid this problem.***

 2PC, 3PC, MVCC, SAGA are some of the patterns through which we control concurrency but,

+--

 **ACID is mostly depended on the Isolation of the Transactions.**